rasmat001/Rasa_Portfolio/README.md

 ### Customer Behavior and Product Pages Analysis in Online Electronics Store

 The task was to identify a unique problem applicable to a chosen dataset.
 I chose to analyze web events data from an online electronics store.
-The goal was to improve the conversion rate by addressing the following questions:
+The goal of the analysis was to identify areas for conversion rate improvement by addressing the following questions:

 - Which stage of the purchase funnel experiences the highest customer drop-off?
 - Are there any trends in customer engagement based on weekdays?